2020 Harmony Arts Festival cancelled due to COVID-19

 “We know this will be disappointing news to many, both inside and outside our community.
 It’s difficult to imagine a summer in West Vancouver without Harmony Arts,” said Mayor Mary-Ann Booth.
 “While we can’t predict when it will be safe to re-open, we carefully studied the current available data before making this difficult decision.
 If we try to resume normal activities too soon, the length of this period of curtailed activities could be extended.”
 Read more.

-We want to acknowledge that the Ferry Building Gallery is on the traditional, ancestral and unceded territory of the Squamish Nation, Tsleil-Waututh Nation and Musqueam Nation.
+We acknowledge that the Harmony Arts Festival is on the traditional, ancestral and unceded territory of the Squamish Nation, Tsleil-Waututh Nation and Musqueam Nation.
 We recognize and respect them as nations in this territory, as well as their historic connection to the lands and waters around us since time immemorial.

 Harmony Arts Festival, presented by Odlum Brown Limited, began 30 years ago with a simple dream: to give the North Shore a festival worthy of its unparalleled setting.